ofbennett/nhs-prescribing-etl-pipeline/README.md

 - These API responses are converted into a CSV file and uploaded to the data lake
 - **Data from the data lake is copied into AWS Redshift staging tables**
 - **Data from these staging tables are transformed and loaded into a data warehouse table schema (see below)**
-- **Automated data quality checks are run to ensure the integrity of the resulting data**
+- **Automated data quality checks are run to ensure the pipeline ran correctly**
-- A local Python script runs a series of queries against the data warehouse and saves the results as CSV files in an S3 bucket and locally
+- A local Python script runs a series of queries against the data warehouse and saves the results as CSV files in an S3 bucket and then also locally
 - These results are sent to the web app which generates a visualisation

 Apache Airflow is used to schedule and orchestrate the steps in **bold**.
-The dependancy DAG is illustrated here:
+The Airflow dependancy DAG is illustrated here:

 <p align="center"><img src="./resources/airflow.png" width="900"></p>